 In recent years the format of the spring and summer meetings has changed to include a half hour session describing what beekeepers should be doing in the upcoming month projected on a big screen from a DVD produced by the “Bee Musketeers”, a group of DBKA members.
 This is targetted at new beekeepers, and often leads on to an extended discussion about specific topics that have come up during the presentation.
 This has proved quite popular with new and old members alike.

-Entrance is £1 which pays for the buffet, and the provision of equipment and payment for guest speakers.
+Entrance is £2 for members and £4 for non members, which pays for the provision of equipment and payment for guest speakers.